devjayesh13/Pong/README.md

 <h1 align="center" id="title">Pong</h1>

 <p id="description">This is a recreation of classic pong from Atari 2600.
 It was made with the help of raylib game dev library.
-This game is also playable on browser on <a herf="devjayesh.itch.io/pong>itch.io </a>page</p>
+This game is also playable on browser on itch.io page</p>

 <h2>🚀 Demo</h2>